FAQ

 The contract shall come into effect after payment of the annual fixed payment, submission of the SEPA B2B direct debit mandate and the deposit of the financial guarantee.
 In order to get access to the XMtrade®/ISOT system, it is necessary to fill in the Request for creation/change of a user account to the XMtrade®/ISOT system and to send this request to the nominated electricity market operator, OKTE, a.s., at the address certificate@okte.sk.

-The request for access to the ISOT system can be found on the OKTE, a.s. website under the Short-Term Market part in the Documentation section.
+The request for access to the ISOT system can be found on the OKTE, a.s. website under the Short-Term Market part in the documentation section.

 According to the relevant Decision of RONI (ÚRSO), price is specified for: